awsdocs/aws-parallelcluster-user-guide/doc_source/install.md

 + [Using a virtual environment \(recommended\)](#install-tool-venv)
 + [Using `pip`](#install-tool-pip)

-You can find the version number of the most recent CLI at: [https://github.com/aws/aws-parallelcluster/blob/release/CHANGELOG.rst](https://github.com/aws/aws-parallelcluster/blob/release/CHANGELOG.rst)\.
+You can find the version number of the most recent CLI on the [releases page on GitHub](https://github.com/aws/aws-parallelcluster/releases)\.

 In this guide, the command examples assume that you have Python v3 installed\.
 The `pip` command examples use the `pip3` version\.